Annapurna Circuit Trek Day 3

 We walked for miles in silence.
 We passed monasteries on our right while the river gently flowed around its banks on our left.
-You could almost feel Buddha and nirvana.
+You could almost feel Buddha and Nirvana (no not the band).
 Our silence was interrupted by a wild horse neighing and approaching us.
 I greeted the horse with an open palm.
 It smelled me, then started nibbling the salt off my hands.
 It reminded me of my childhood.

 Next, we came to Humde.
 It was once a thriving village with an airport that delivered supplies and provided passage.
 Due to governmental disagreements, it is now decommissioned.
 Humde is at about the halfway mark to Manang.
 Walking past it was disappointing because it was a reminder of the corruption within the government.